guilhermexp/GeminiAssistent/README.md

 -   `index.tsx`: The main Lit component (`gdm-live-audio`) that contains the UI and all logic for recording, session management, timeline logging, and the advanced, **cumulative content analysis engine**.
 -   `visual-3d.ts`: The Three.js visualization component.
 -   `utils.ts`: Helper functions for encoding/decoding audio, and file conversions.
--   `firecrawl-utils.ts`: Abstraction for making requests to the Firecrawl API.
 -   `youtube-utils.ts`: Helper functions for parsing YouTube URLs and fetching metadata.
 -   `analyser.ts`: A wrapper for the Web Audio API's `AnalyserNode`.
 -   `*-shader.ts`: GLSL vertex and fragment shaders for the 3D objects.